 Subscribe to our Mondoro Company Limited YouTube Channel filled with great videos and information by clicking here.

 What Is The Difference Between Stoneware And Earthenware?

 Earthenware is an iron-rich clay fired at much lower temperatures than stoneware.
 Due to its iron content, Earthenware will often have an orange color or cast.
 Stoneware is fired at a higher temperature than earthenware and is used extensively to manufacture tableware.

 You can discover more by reading What Is The Difference Between Stoneware And Earthenware? by clicking here.

 Earthenware, Stoneware, And Porcelain Materials

-Earthenware, stoneware, and porcelain are all made by various clays and then fired.
-The kind of clay used and the temperature they are fired at can make a difference as to how soft or hard the actual end product is.
+Earthenware, stoneware, and porcelain are all made with various clays and then fired.
+The kind of clay used and the temperature they are fired can make a difference as to how soft or hard the actual end product is.
 Though they can all seem to be similar, they are all very different materials and products.